 The Colchester Fuel Bank is funded entirely by donations from generous community members.
 The Fuel Bank makes it possible for residents in need to receive small oil deliveries during the Winter months to cover the gap between other heating delivery programs.

 Applications and Referrals

-Assistance filling out applications and forms for programs such as SNAP, health insurance, and Social Security Disability.
-Referrals to other programs are also provided.
+Assistance filling out applications and forms for programs such as the Supplemental Nutrition Assistance Program, health insurance (Access Health), Social Security Disability, and Housing.
+Referrals for substance abuse, mental health, and other programs are also provided.

 In collaboration with the Colchester Rotary and Lion's Clubs, families in need can receive Thanksgiving and Christmas dinners.
 These local civic groups coordinate with Social Services to ensure that anyone needing a holiday dinner with receive one.

 Each Fall, kids can receive a backpack, school supplies and a "First Day" outfit.
 Families can also request additional items throughout the year to replace exhausted school supplies.